Harlem Neighborhood Review - Manhattan Moving Guide

-A venue that's still popular today for performances and appearance by famous celebrities, The Apollo Theater is a historic theater that started as a burlesque theater in 1913.
+A venue still popular today for performances and appearances by famous celebrities, The Apollo Theater is a historic theater that started as a burlesque theater in 1913.

 Harlem is a great place to learn about black history, music, and art in New York and America, rich with libraries, museums, and galleries.

 Harlem offers a wealth of housing.
-Wide streets and fully-renovated century-old brownstones, limestone and brick townhouses make up most of Harlem's sound architecture.
+Wide streets, fully-renovated century-old brownstones, limestone, and brick townhouses make up most of Harlem's sound architecture.

 Co-ops and condominiums are few and far between in this historically-rich neighborhood.

 Attending Harlem church has become quite popular.
-So popular in fact that guests are often times turned away for lack of space.
+So popular that guests have oftentimes turned away for lack of space.

 Morning services are usually less crowded but remember to arrive early to ensure you get a spot!

 FUN FACT: The Great Migration was the time from 1910 through 1920 when many African Americans migrated from the South to the North after the Civil War for a better life.